 The sudden nature of this event is described in 1 Corinthians 15:51–54 as “a flash, in the twinkling of an eye.”
 There will be no warning of Christ’s coming, just as a thief in the night comes without warning.
 Therefore, Matthew 24:44 tells us, we must “be ready, because the Son of Man will come at an hour when you do not expect him.”

-For the Christian, the Rapture will be a welcome event, but for everyone else it will be a time of great tribulation.
+For the Christian, the rapture will be a welcome event, but for everyone else it will be a time of great tribulation.
 Imagine being left behind while millions of Christians all over the world suddenly vanish without explanation.
 We have been sufficiently warned by the Bible and the testimony of God’s own Son to be prepared.
-We must be vigilant, and we must be protected by the full armor of God (Ephesians 6:13-18).
+We must be vigilant, and we must be protected by the full armor of God (Ephesians 6:13–18).
 The devil roams the earth looking for Christians with a chink in their armor.
-Do not be fooled into believing the devil only focuses on sinners.
-He already owns them and has no reason to bother with them unless they begin to spiritually awaken to Christ Jesus.
-The devil’s concern is the Christian.
-We are the ones he wants to corrupt and destroy, and that is why Christians must be ever watchful and ready for the hour of our Lord’s return.
+Do not be fooled into believing the devil only focuses on unsaved sinners.
+The devil is also concerned with the Christian.
+He wants to corrupt and destroy, and that is why Christians must be ever watchful and ready for the hour of our Lord’s return.

 We also have the presence of God’s Holy Spirit to teach us and guide us.
 We have everything we need to live godly lives in obedience to God’s Word, leaving no excuse for being unprepared.